The Camp Community

 Once the session begins, in the event of absence from or closure of the camps due to world events, natural disaster, global pandemic, or for any other reason, financial loss will be shared equally between the camps and the parents.

 Cash is not needed or used at camp.
 We operate a “camp bank” system and keep a record of each camper’s expenditures.
-A statement will be sent home after camp with a refund or a bill.
+A statement will be sent home after camp with a bill.
 We encourage careful spending and make every effort to keep the personal spending of campers to a minimum, but please discuss your expectations in this regard with your child.

 Disposable cameras, camp clothing, batteries, water bottles, other camping equipment and stamps are the most costly items available in the store.

-Sleeping bags, backpacks, riding boots, bed linens and blankets may be rented from camp Please be aware that Sanborn provides Junior campers with full size backpacks when needed; Junior campers do not need to rent or bring full size backpacks.
+Sleeping bags, backpacks, riding boots, bed linens and blankets may be rented from camp Please be aware that Sanborn provides Junior campers with backpacking backpacks when needed; Junior campers do not need to rent or bring big backpacks.

 Other great places to look for gear and equipment for camp include REI, Sierra Trading Post, and Eastern Mountain Sports (EMS), as well as local gear shops.